-In the interest of your already frazzled nerves: yes, it is possible to get Life Insurance with a pre-existing condition.
+In the interest of your already frazzled nerves: yes, it is possible to get Life Insurance with a pre-existing health condition here in Ireland.

 The fact you’ve typed a question that led you to this blog means you’re probably having a good long think about getting Life Insurance with whatever pre-existing condition you have.

 I’m not gonna soften the blow here: it’s harder than getting Life Insurance if you were in full health.

 If you think about it, it makes sense.

 One of the questions I get a lot around these here parts is, “how does Life Insurance work?”

 It’s a fair question.
 If you’re gonna be investing a chunk of your cash monies, you’re gonna want to know where it’s going and what you’re getting for it.

 Despite how it’s dressed up by the insurers, Life Insurance isn’t actually that complicated.
 So, you buy a policy that covers you for a certain amount of time.
 If you follow the conditions of your policy (i.e. you don’t die in a stampede of bulls while bull running in Spain), your family will be paid a monthly sum or one big instalment of money.

 That’s the amount of cover you’ll have bought when you signed up.
 Pay your premium, don’t do anything stupid, and your cover will likely be paid out to your family in the event of your death.

 The tougher question is around how the amount of cover you can get is calculated and how much it will cost.

 Enter: The Underwriter (who may or may not sound like a bad WWE wrestler from the ‘90s).

 Underwriters are the lads who do the maths on every claim that comes in on insurance.
 They take into consideration factors such as your health, your family history, your age, and your occupation.